Greater plantain (plantago major) is a very common weed in lawns and disturbed ground all over the UK.

 It is a native plant to the UK and Europe.
 Globalisation has helped it to spread and naturalise it throughout the world.

 Greater plantain is a perennial plant from the Plantaginaceae family.
 This is is a diverse, cosmopolitan family of small herbs and shrubs.
 Greater plantain is a relation to the distinctive ribwort plantain.
 A common hedgerow plant.
+It it is also distantly related to slender speedwell.

 Greater plantain on your lawn